mcapala-homelab/monitoring/README.md

-# monitoring
+# Description
-Infrastructure and configuration for monitoring of the homelab
+Infrastructure and configuration for monitoring of the homelab.